falconry/pygments-theme/README.md

 This repository ~~contains~~ will contain the following [Pygments](https://pygments.org/) styles:

-* `falconry-light` -- style for light background
+* `falconry-light` – style for light background
-* `falconry-dark` -- style for dark background
+* `falconry-dark` – style for dark background

-These styles are primarily intended for Falconry's own projects, but hey -- they are open source -- reuse or mod if you wish.
+These styles are primarily intended for [Falconry](https://github.com/falconry/)'s own projects, but hey – they are open source – reuse or mod if you wish.